kendallw763/kendallw763/README.md

-# 👋🏽 Hi!
+# 👋🏽 Welcome!

-**Software Engineer | Builder of Scalable Apps**
+**Software Engineer | Builder of Scalable solutions across various industires**

 ---

 ## 🚀 About Me
-- 🎯 Fresh CS Graduate - Software Engineer with a background in Military & IT.
+- 🎯 Bachelors Degreee in CS
-- 😎 Two cats one German Shepherd.
+- 📖 Background in Military & IT (Telecom/Data Centers).
-- 😂 Stand up comedy fenatic.
+- 🧠 Stays up-to-date with the latest technologies

 ---